ajs-voices/once-upon-a-dream/scenes/024-treasure-map.md

 Alex kissed along my jawline and then down my neck.
 He kissed the tattoo on my neck and grabbed my hand and walked back towards his bedroom.
 I followed after him wondering what he was up to.

-He pulled my after him and shut the door behind us and pulled my shirt over my head and hooked his fingers under the waist band of my boxers.
+He shut the door behind us and pulled my shirt over my head and hooked his fingers under the waist band of my boxers.
 "How shy are you?"

 "I'm not usually."